tin-cat/spacecolors/README.md

 * NASA [New Horizons](https://www.nasa.gov/mission_pages/newhorizons/main/index.html) mission (Pluto)
 * [Uranus in true and false color](https://www.nasa.gov/mission_pages/voyager/pia00032.html) by NASA

-This work was inspired by the book ["Pale blue dot"](http://amzn.to/2jpFGHW) by Carl Sagan and Gustav Holst's suite ["The Planets"](http://amzn.to/2iaLngF
+This work was inspired by the book ["Pale blue dot"](http://amzn.to/2jpFGHW) by Carl Sagan and Gustav Holst's suite ["The Planets"](http://amzn.to/2iaLngF)

-This work is licensed under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/), meaning anyone can use it, modify it, even for commercial purposes, as long as you provide credit to the original authors.
-(A link to http://spacecolors.io, for example!)
+This work is licensed under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/), meaning you can use, modify and build upon it even for commercial purposes, as long as you provide credit to the original authors, a link to http://spacecolors.io, for example!